Johnson takes 36-hole lead at rainy Riviera - News 12 Now

 Sam Saunders, who opened with a 7-under 64 on Thursday and didn’t play at all on Friday, stumbled to a 77.
 He was right on the cut line and was in danger of becoming the first player in four years to go from leading the first round to missing the cut until a long birdie on the 17th.
 Saunders was nine shots behind.

 The PGA Tour got a big break when 71 players made the cut, making it possible to complete 72 holes by Sunday.
-The third round was to begin late Saturday afternoon.
-Johnson, Perez and Tringale were unlikely to play again Saturday.
+The third round began Saturday afternoon, though the last two groups did not tee off because of darkness and will face 36 holes on the final day.
+The weather had cooperated enough that players no longer could lift, clean and place their golf balls in the short grass.

 Johnson was in control of his game and the focus going into a marathon Sunday.